GlenHarper/operability_of_software/README.md

 #### Sentry

 Add Sentry to your application.

-[Click here for documention.](https://devcenter.heroku.com/articles/sentry)
+In the `operability_of_software` folder run: `heroku addons:create sentry`

+You should get an email with a link to confirm your email, click that.

+To open Sentry, run: `heroku addons:open sentry`

 Can you see the error in your application?
 What is the name of the exception?
+What is the message accompanied with the exception?
+What is the IP of the user who triggered the exception?
+Can you see what browser and OS they (you) are using?
+Can you see the filename and line number where the error occured?
+Can you view the stack trace for the error?
+Can you see how many times the error has occured?

 #### NewRelic